SoftDes Windows Setup #

 URL.
 Then press Enter/Return to run the command.
 You should see a dialog in the window as the file downloads.
 Look for a message that says something like

-- In Step 5, if you do not want to agree to the license terms, please contact an instructor and we can help you with an alternate, non-Anaconda installation process.
+no based on whether you accept the agreement.
+If you do not want to agree, contact the teaching team and we can help you with an alternate, non-Anaconda installation process.

 To test if the installation succeeded, close Ubuntu if it is already running, then launch Ubuntu.
 If the installation was successful, you should see a prompt that starts with

 (base) after any welcome message that is shown.

 conda and pressing Enter.
 If you see something like

 conda: command not found, then the installation did not complete successfully.
 You should be able to simply try the installation instructions again.
 If you instead see output that starts with

 usage: conda [-h] [-V] command ..., then you may not have answered “yes” to having the installer initialize Anaconda.
 In this case, you should be able to simply run